tomgxz/Kraken/README.md

 - The homepage, when there are no sites, displays a prompt to create a new site
 - The homepage, when the user has created sites, lists all of them along with a "create new site" button
-- Ability to (export and) import sites in a zip file so you can transfer them between sites, which is different to downloading a usable copy of the website.
-An export function may not be necessary as it is given in the site settings.
 - When creating a site, the user will get the following options
 >- Website Name: at least four characters, and any illegal characters are converted into dashes.
 The user is given a preview of what their site name will look like when it does not match the criteria.
 >- Description: optional
 >- Whether the site is public or private: determines who has access to the site URLs

-- The user then proceeds through options that allow them to change the default styling properties of the site.
-> These will be the options for colour palettes, primary and secondary fonts, and button settings.

 - Sites can be accessed with the URL: `/<username>/<sitename>`, and, if public, can be viewed (but not edited) by anyone from this URL.
 If private, other users will be told this and redirected home.
-- The site owner can assign other users the ability to edit public or private sites, but there cannot be two people editing simultaneously.
-(This is because it would be more complicated to program)
 - The site will have a config file, where it stores all of its global variables - mostly style choices - which have been selected when creating the site.
 These can also be edited at any time on the site's homepage.
-> These variables include primary, secondary, accent, and grey colours, primary and secondary fonts, button styling choices, and animation types.
+> These variables include primary, secondary, accent, and grey colours, primary and secondary fonts, and animation types.

 - File storage system to store user site files
 - CMS system for users to be able to upload custom content